Published on

 [.blog-callout]

 For example, you might ask the AI to build a simple CRM with tables for users, contacts, and deals.
-Then later, you expand it into a SaaS-like setup where each customer has to configure their own CRM structure and permissions.
+Later, you expand it into a SaaS-like setup where each customer has to configure their own CRM structure and permissions.
 Unless you revisit the data model first, the AI will try to rush new logic onto the old schema, creating inefficient or broken code.

 [.blog-callout]